-Unless otherwise ordered by the court, the parties must prepare and file a written joint pre-trial order pursuant to Local Bankruptcy Rule ("LBR") 7016-1(b) through (f) not later than fourteen (14) calendar days before the pretrial conference set by the court.
-A judge's copy should be delivered to chambers the same day.
+Unless otherwise ordered by the court, the parties must prepare and file a written joint pretrial order pursuant to Local Bankruptcy Rule ("LBR") 7016-1(b) through (f).
 The pre-trial order must contain the statements and information required by LBR 7016-1(b)(2).

-In conjunction with the pre-trial order, the parties must meet and confer to attempt to stipulate to the authenticity and possible admissibility (without the necessity for live testimony) of the documents that have been exchanged.
+In conjunction with the pre-trial order, the parties must meet and confer to attempt to stipulate to the authenticity and possible admissibility of the documents that have been exchanged.
 The court expects the parties to make good faith efforts to resolve all evidentiary issues.